Quebrada de las Conchas: The Most Beautiful Drive in Salta, Argentina

-Salta is one of the most beautiful places in the country, earning itself the nickname “Salta La Linda.”
+Salta is one of the most beautiful places in Argentina, earning itself the nickname “Salta La Linda.”

 Salta the Beautiful.

-This post is a complete guide to all the must-see formations, view points, hikes, and empanadas (obviously) along this stunning drive
+This post is a complete guide to the Quebrada de las Conchas – all of the formations, hikes, empanadas and even llamas along the way.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.